 As an international student, choosing where to study is a huge decision.
-As part of our Student Reviews Guide, following up on the top cities in Europe, we’ve analysed thousands of our verified student reviews from 2021 to discover the top countries for students in Europe.
+As part of our Student Reviews Guide, following up on the top cities in Europe, we’ve analysed thousands of our verified student reviews to discover the top countries for students in Europe.

 There are many factors that go into choosing where to study.
 For this reason, students scored these countries on seven different areas: facilities, professors, location, student life, accommodation, internationalism, and career prospects.
-The seven countries listed below scored the highest on these areas, meaning students’ experiences were generally very positive.
+The seven countries listed below scored the highest in these areas, meaning students’ experiences were generally very positive.

 For anyone looking to study abroad this year, this guide will tell you exactly where students are having the best experience!

 The Top Countries for students in Europe